Prices

 Diem Legal Price List 2026

-The price shown is your total — no VAT is added to our fees
+The price shown is your total — no VAT to be added to our fees

 Standard Process Server UK – £159

 First attempt at service will be made within 1-2 working days.
-Includes two further follow-up attempts (when required).
-A full statement of service is provided within 48hours of service
+Upto 3 visits.
+Court ready statement provided within 48 hours of service

 Same day Process Server UK – £199

 First attempt at service will be made within 1-2 working days.
 Includes two further follow-up attempts (when required).
-We can also serve the local police station and provide (CAD Reference)
+We can also serve the local police station when required and available.

 Desktop E-Trace UK – £85